estefania-git/Sister-In-Home/README.md

 - Bootstrap

-# Contribuyendo
+# Contributing

-Por favor lee el CONTRIBUTING.md para detalles de nuestro código de conducta, y el proceso para enviarnos pull requests.
+Please read the CONTRIBUTING.md for details of our code of conduct, and the process to send us pull requests.

-# Autores
+# Authors

 Estefanía del Castillo Medrano.

-# Licencia
+# License

-Este proyecto está bajo la Licencia (Tu Licencia) - mira el archivo LICENSE.md para detalles .
+This project is under License (Your License) - see the LICENSE.md file for details.

-# Expresiones de Gratitud
+# Expressions of Gratitude

-- Gracias por todo a aquellas personas que han hecho posible este proyecto .
+- Thanks for everything to those people who have made this project possible.